meltyourface/blank/posts/Hinduism/The-Story-of-Ramas-Exile-and-Rescue/index.md

 Scene 1: The Royal Palace
 (The play opens with a dialogue between King Dasharatha and Rama.
 The king struggles to share the news of Rama's imminent exile.)

-King Dasharatha: My son, fate has dealt me a heavy hand.
+**King Dasharatha**: My son, fate has dealt me a heavy hand.
 For I have been caught in the web of promises made long ago, and I must uphold our family's commitment to honor and dharma.

 **Rama**: Father, do not be troubled.
 Speak your heart, and I shall fulfill my dharma.

-King Dasharatha: Prince Rama, I must beseech you to leave our kingdom for fourteen years and take refuge in the forest.
+**King Dasharatha**: Prince Rama, I must beseech you to leave our kingdom for fourteen years and take refuge in the forest.
 This is your mother Kaikeyi's wish, as part of a boon granted to her by me.

 **Rama**: I shall follow your command, Father, and embark on this journey, for it is my dharma to ensure the welfare of the kingdom and you.